 If you are a hands on mum like me and love motherhood, then I am sure you can’t wait to craft and do stuff with them!
 That’s great but… Have you decided what you will do?

 Planning your child’s activities for Ramadan will not only make sure that they are busy but also buy you time.
 You are also helping them learn about the joy of Ramadan.
 It isn’t like a few activities that you can do for a few days, you will need ideas for the whole month.
-Also, your child may get bored if you haven’t tested them before or the idea you chose is not age appropriate.
+But remember, your child may get bored if you haven’t tested the activities before or the ideas you chose are not age appropriate.